Horned grebe: Breeding

-Population trends
+Conservation status

-The total western population is estimated at between 200,000 and 500,000 individuals and the Eurasian population at 12,900 to 18,500 mature individuals.
+The total North American population is estimated at between 200,000 and 500,000 individuals and the Eurasian population at 12,900 to 18,500 mature individuals.
 The global population has declined by 30% over the last three decades and by 79% within North America.
 This is due primarily to human disturbance, forestry operations around breeding sites, fluctuating water levels, and stocking of lakes with rainbow trout that compete for aquatic insects.
 They are also frequently caught in nets, vulnerable to oil spills and diseases.
 Between 1985 and 2001, grassland and wetland drainage amounted to 5% global habitat loss.
-The Canadian western population is listed as being of special concern and the breeding population on Magdalene Islands is listed as endangered.
-Due to global declines, the International Union for Conservation of Nature has uplisted the horned grebe's status from least concern to vulnerable, resulting in conservation and research action plans.
+The western Canadian population is listed as being of special concern and the breeding population on Magdalen Islands is listed as endangered.
+Due to global declines, the International Union for Conservation of Nature uplisted the status from least concern to vulnerable in 2015, resulting in conservation and research action plans.
+The small population in northern Scotland is in severe decline, with only 26 pairs in 2021, a decline of 58% over the previous 26 years.